kinestetika/MetaErg/README.md

                         C - build CDD
-                        S - build/update community contributed HMM databases A - build antismash database
+                        S - build/update community contributed HMM databases A - build antismash database --checkm_dir            If you have previously used checkm or checkm2 to determine the quality of the MAGs/bins, you can specify the dir with the checkm or checkm2 results here, and metaerg will integrate the estimated completeness and contamination into its output.
 --gtdbtk_dir            Use this argument with --create_database to point metaerg to the gtdbtk
                         database.
 It needs this to build its prokaryote blast database.
 --install_deps          Use this argument to install all helper programs on your system.
 You need